valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Shortening when used with purpose and tact works with other aspects of the game too so a trick bears mentioning here.
 If you want to save characters you can save multiple keys like `Enterprise, Enterp` and use the shorter `Enterp` as they key in your WI.
 This works better if the small key is a substring of the long name.
 You also want to use a substring that isn't easily confused with other words as is with this example.
 This may be more difficult and less worth your time if you use scripts.

 `STATUS:` is a surprisingly useful category for varied topics.
 It has a decent association with things like `STATUS:broken leg` or other conditions you'd generally see in RPGs or CYOAs.
-But it can also be used to associate a character with something. `STATUS: from Pokemon` makes the AI often mention the character is somehow associated with the world of Pokemon, but it's not a completely consistent category for this purpose.
+But it can also be used to associate a character with something. `STATUS: from Pokemon` makes the AI often mention the character is somehow associated with the world of Pokemon, but it's not a completely consistent category for this purpose. `STATE:mute` seems to be better for the purpose of muteness.

 `LOOT:` works wonderfully for monster hunting or fighting scenarios, very often giving the listed item(s) after the creature in question dies.
 This could be combined with the probability bots that the devs of AID are working on.

 `SUMMARY:` is a strong and versatile category for making literal NPCs for quest chains or defining points of interest you want described consistently.
 It can even reference previously used categories, making it even better than TRAITS in some cases.
 Can be shortened as `SUMM:`
 ```
 SUMMARY:Jamaican/grew up on streets, Output:
 He grew up in Jamaica with his rich parents.
 When he was 16, he was on vacation in Hawaii and decided to stay there when his parents left without him.
 He learned how to surf and just bummed around the island for a while.
 He eventually ran out of money, so he started working at a surf shop and selling some of his paintings on the side.